ARCED-Foundation/odksplit/README.md

 Current version at <a href="https://www.stata.com/manuals/rssc.pdf" target="_blank">SSC</a>     : 2.1.0 <br>
 Current version at <a href="https://github.com/mehrabali/odksplit#installation" target="_blank">GitHub</a>   : 3.1.0 <br>

 First released on July 2019.
-Last updated Dec 2021.
+Last updated Mar 2022.

 ## Change log
-### 3.1.0
+### 3.2.0
 * ``odksplit`` now adds the full questions as notes to the variables.
 To view the full question instead of Stata label, write ``notes varname``.
 To view full questions for all variables, write ``notes`` in the Stata command window.
+It also works with wide data.

 # Installation